Do I Have Mucus Plugs?

 My Comments In a previous study by Dr. Mettler and colleagues from Brigham and Women’s Hospital in Boston, patients with COPD with mucus plugs had increased risks of both respiratory and cancer deaths (June 15, 2024, issue of the American Journal of Respiratory and Critical Care Medicine, volume 209, pages 1508-1510).

 Why are airway mucus plugs associated with “bad” outcomes?
 One possibility is that the mucus in the airways might allow bacteria to grow - which would increase the risks of bronchitis and pneumonia.
 A second possibiity is that the mucus plugs reduce the oxygen level due to mismatch between ventilation (air into the lungs) and perfusion (blood flow in the lungs).
-A possibility for the increase in cancer deaths is “shared inflammation.”
+One possibility for the increase in cancer deaths is “shared inflammation.”

 Based on these and other studies, it is important for you to ask your health care professional the following question: “Do I have mucus plugs on my CT scan?”
-If so, ask your health care professional what can be done to “get rid of” the mucus plugs with the hope to prevent these “bad outcomes.”
+If so, ask your health care professional what can be done to “get rid of” the mucus plugs with the hope to prevent “bad outcomes.”